Khongchai/dynamic_routes/README.md

 ```

 We can dispose the _DynamicRoutesInitiator_ instance along with the page itself by calling the
-initiator's _dispose_ method in the state's _dispose_ method.
+Initiator's _dispose_ method in the state's _dispose_ method.
 This will also dispose all
 _DynamicRoutesParticipator_ instances.

 ```dart